 Training your husky puppy to walk comfortably while on the leash doesn’t have to be a difficult process.
-In this article, I will cover a simple training method that will show you how to leash train your husky puppy.
+This article will cover a simple training method that will show you how to leash train your husky puppy.

 Leash training should be at the top of your list and will help drastically with future training.
-Being able to put on a harness and leash without any fuss will allow you to progress fast with almost all of the other types of training!
+Putting on a harness and leash without any fuss will allow you to progress fast with almost all of the other types of training!

 How to Leash Train a Husky Puppy